-Our benchmark contains 74 unique videos, totaling almost 4 hours of video content (see Table 2 for details)-all of our video tutorials are based on tasks in WebArena and VisualWebArena.
-We provide our videos online through a YouTube channel and a Google Drive link containing the zip file of all the videos.
-We formulated these videos by accumulating all the feasible intent templates in WebArena and VisualWebArena.
-We take 297 unique templates from VisualWebArena and 220 unique templates from WebArena, totaling 1,621 total intents.
-Further details can be found in Appendix A.1 video they created.
+We map each of our video tutorials to the respective tasks in the WebArena and VisualWebArena task set to create skill retention tasks.
+We then create 400 original factual retention tasks based on these same tutorials.
+We had three of the paper's authors create videos and corresponding tasks for each video they created.
 We then conducted cross-validation quality assurance with an author who did not make the video/tasks to ensure the task was understandable and able to be completed.
 We conduct human performance tests similarly, having an author who didn't create the video or tasks attempt the task and have it evaluated by a third author.
 Further details on task creation and human evaluation can be found in A.2 and A.3.